• Skip to main content

 Black-eyed peas were also given to slaves, as were most other traditional New Year’s foods.
 One explanation of the superstition says that black-eyed peas were all Southern slaves had to celebrate with on the first day of January 1863 aka, the effects of the Emancipation Proclamation.

-With that being said, even as we head into 2023, the tradition is still upheld for many reasons besides its whimsical reasons.
-The veggie is great for our health.
+With that being said, even as we head into 2025, the tradition is still upheld for many reasons besides its whimsical reasons.
+The veggie is great for our health, and if you’re wondering are black eyed peas good for you, the answer is definitely yes.

 1. Black-Eyed Peas are a great source of protein for Vegans.